Nicole Scherzinger: 2019–2022: The Masked Singer, Pussycat Dolls reunion and solo comeback

 The Pussycat Dolls reunion tour was put on hold after Scherzinger was sued by the group's founder Robin Antin.
 It was officially canceled in January 2022, with reasons cited as logistical difficulties due to the COVID-19 pandemic and business issues between Scherzinger and Antin.
 Shortly after in April that same year, Scherzinger held a three-night musical showcase at The Sun Rose, Hollywood.
 During the event, Scherzinger sang a number of musical theatre productions, as well as announcing a return to solo music.
 Speaking about the event, Scherzinger said "It was important people get to see me in this intimate setting, to truly hear me, and experience my love and connection of music through singing. … to create a space for me where I can live out my full potential as an artist, without having to be defined by any style or genre of music."
 She also confirmed the release of a new EP of music, Warrior and debuted one of its songs "Never Going Back".
 She also confirmed that she remains unsigned at the time of writing.

 On June 17, 2022, and according to Belfast news outlet The Newsletter, it was revealed Scherzinger is set to debut an interior design range including bedding under the name 'Nalu'.
 The venture is licensed through Bedeck, a manufacturer who have produced similar ranges with Ted Baker and DKNY.
 Northern Irish design agency Anthology were also involved in the project.
 The same day, it was also reported that Scherzinger would be releasing a new single "The Drop", a collaboration with French DJ David Guetta in the week commencing June 20, 2022.
 Said single is a collaboration between Scherzinger, Guetta and Dimitri Vegas, while also featuring Azteck.
 It was released on June 24, 2022.
-On 7 May 2023, Scherzinger performed at the Coronation Concert, held in celebration of the coronation of King Charles III and Queen Camilla the day before.
-Scherzinger performed the song "Reflection", from Disney's 1998 animated film Mulan, accompanied by Chinese pianist Lang Lang.